RohithReddyGK/AI-Powered-Health-Assistant/README.md

 Use the keyword "appointment" to receive guidance on scheduling medical appointments.

 3️⃣ **Expected Output**
-The chatbot will generate context-aware responses using the Falcon-7B-Instruct model.
+The chatbot will generate context-aware responses using the the "gemini-2.5-flash-lite" model.
 If an "appointment" query is detected, it will just print the pre-defined message.

 4️⃣ **Example Query:**